-The village of Qanawat in southern Syria is located on the slopes of Jebel al-Druze, a range of low mountains which today are named after the Druzes who migrated to this region from Lebanon and repopulated it in the XIXth century; these mountains are placed at the eastern edge of Hauran, a volcanic tableland which is limited on the other side by the Golan Heights and by Mt.
+The village of Qanawat in southern Syria is located on the slopes of Jebel al-Druze, a range of low mountains which today are named after the Druzes who migrated to this region from Lebanon and repopulated it in the XVIIth and XIXth centuries; these mountains are placed at the eastern edge of Hauran, a volcanic tableland which is limited on the other side by the Golan Heights and by Mt.
 Hermon, a major peak of the Anti-Lebanon Mountains.

 Hauran enjoyed a period of great prosperity after being annexed to the Roman Empire by Emperor Trajan in 106 AD.
 At that time Qanawat was an important town called Canatha and later on Septimia Canatha, in honour of Emperor Septimius Severus; it was located at the centre of a complex system of irrigation and its current name means canals in Arabic, because of the evidence of canals dug by the Romans in its countryside.